doribd/java17/README.md

+## Going over some new features of

+# Java 17

+Sealed class, Sealed interface, Switch

-# java17
+# Java 15

-Playing with some new functionalities on java 17
+Text blocks